 Despite economic prosperity, hunger persisted in Massachusetts, prompting concerned citizens to gather on the Boston Common for the 30th Walk for Hunger.
 The event raised an impressive $3 million, supporting over 350 emergency food programs.

-In the wake of the Boston Marathon bombing, an estimated 30,000 resilient individuals convened for The Walk for Hunger on Boston Common, raising $3.1 million to combat food insecurity and showcasing the strength and heart of our dedicated community.
+In 2013, The Walk for Hunger was the first large-scale public event in Boston since the Marathon bombing the year prior.
+An estimated 30,000 resilient individuals showed up on the Common to fight hunger.
+Proving that we are "Boston Strong", raising more than $3 million to combat food insecurity and showcasing the strength and heart of our dedicated community.

 In response to the pandemic, The Walk for Hunger pivoted to a virtual format, with 1,700 participants raising $1.3 million in critical anti-hunger relief.
 These funds played a pivotal role in Project Bread's rapid response to the emerging hunger crisis during the early days of COVID-19 closures and layoffs.

-After two years of virtual participation, Massachusetts witnessed the triumphant return of The Walk for Hunger to Boston.
+After three years of virtual participation, Massachusetts witnessed the triumphant return of The Walk for Hunger to Boston.
 The redesigned 3-mile route around the Boston Common increased accessibility and reduced planning costs, enabling individuals and families of diverse abilities and ages to participate while directing more funds toward statewide anti-hunger efforts.